Planning a trip to Ireland? You’re in luck – we have a step by step guide on how to do that!

 - Irish roads are notoriously narrow, so you will want to rent a small car.

 - Do read the fine print of your rental contract carefully.
-You will also want to check if you need an IDP, International Driving Permit, (some companies require it) and whether there are any license restrictions you need to be aware of.
+You will also want to check if you need an IDP, or International Driving Permit, (some companies require it) and whether there are any license restrictions you need to be aware of.

 - The speed signs, as well as the speedometer, are all in KPH.